CharIesJM/CharIesJM/README.md

 - 👋 Hi, I’m @CharIesJM
 - 📚 Studied Business and Information Technology at TU Dublin.
 - 👨‍💻 Completed project: onepc.tech
 - 👀 Interested in PHP coding.
-Well versed in Laravel.
+Well versed in Laravel, SQL and Project Management.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and trying to improve my web design and user experience skills.

 <!---
 CharIesJM/CharIesJM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.